Derwin Brown: Legacy

-Derwin and Phyllis Brown had 5 children and 12 grandchildren.
-Brown's wife, Phyllis Brown, died on Christmas Eve 2006 of heart failure after suffering a debilitating stroke, nine days after leading a candlelight vigil in honor of the anniversary of her husband's murder.
+Brown had five children and 12 grandchildren.
+His wife, Phyllis Brown, died on Christmas Eve in 2006 of heart failure after suffering a debilitating stroke, nine days after leading a candlelight vigil commemorating the anniversary of her husband's murder.

 Brown was a member of Omega Psi Phi fraternity.
-He was also a member of Freemasonry.
-There is a Masonic Lodge named in his honor, the Derwin Brown Masonic Lodge #599 PHA.
+He was also a member of Freemasonry and a Masonic Lodge was named in his honor, the Derwin Brown Masonic Lodge #599 PHA.

-Brown's assassination was featured on Investigation Discovery's series Fatal Encounters, season 1, episode 9, “Who Shot the Sheriff?".
+Brown's assassination was featured on Investigation Discovery's series Fatal Encounters, season 1, episode 9, "Who Shot the Sheriff?"
 The assassination and case were also featured on Oxygen's series Deadly Power, season 1, episode 3, "Above the Law".

-The county has named a police precinct near South Dekalb Mall after Derwin Brown, and has also renamed Glasgow Drive to "Derwin Brown Drive" In honor of the slain sheriff-elect.
+DeKalb County has named a police precinct near South DeKalb Mall after Brown, and has also renamed Glasgow Drive to "Derwin Brown Drive" in honor of the slain sheriff-elect.